omersany002/automated_stock_selection_and_backtest/README.md

 The `backtest.py` script:
 - Utilizes the `stock_selection.py` script to run the algorithm across a 10-year historical period.
 - Outputs the performance results for the four different strategies, including detailed metrics and insights.

+## Strategies

+The framework tests the following four strategies:

+1. **Value Stocks**:
+   - Stocks with a price-to-book ratio equal to or less than 1.
+   - Positive price-to-earnings (P/E) ratio.

+2. **Growth Stocks**:
+   - Stocks with the highest revenue growth.

+3. **Dividend Stocks**:
+   - Stocks with the highest dividend yield.

+4. **Quality Stocks**:
+   - Stocks with the highest return on equity (ROE).

 ## Features